cloudposse/atmos/README.md

 ## Example

+**NOTE**: Our recommended example of atmos is found on our documentation site: https://docs.cloudposse.com/tutorials/atmos-getting-started/

-The [example](example) folder contains a complete solution that shows how to:
+However, this repo's [example](example) folder contains a complete solution that shows how to:

   - Structure the Terraform and helmfile components
   - Configure the CLI top-level module [main.variant](example/cli/main.variant)